dbartolai/sports_analytics_uiuc/README.md

 `git switch -c [branch name]`

-`git branch //Check that you aren't working in main`
+`git branch` *You should see an asterisk next to your new branch name*

 *Make your changes*